-Dageraadplaats is a big square in the Zurenborg neighborhood.
+Dageraadplaats is a big square in the Zurenborg neighbourhood.
 It hosts about 20 bars and restaurants.
 The wide variety of establishment attracts a mixed audience.
-Ranging from alternative artists to young parents, to businessmen and students.
+Ranging from alternative artists to young parents to businessmen and students.
 Dageraadplaats offers something for everyone.
 The street plan and the atmosphere make it a unique spot in Antwerp.
-Therefor, popularity of the neighborhood has reached new heights.
+Therefore, the popularity of the neighbourhood has reached new heights.

 Three restaurants on Dageraadplaats highlighted

 Dining at Dageraadplaats means first having to choose between many different styles of food.
 To help you narrow down your choices, let me highlight three restaurants to consider.

 Pici is an Italian restaurant that specializes in simple yet tasty pasta.
 Don’t expect a fancy plate but good honest food.
 Suggestions change regularly.